hamzehkhazaei/EECS3221_MiniProj1/README.md

 that commands will contain only one pipe character and will not be combined with any redirection operators.

 ### What to submit?
-You need to submit one zip file named `project1.zip` including your C source files along with the `Makefile`.
+You need to submit one zip file named `project1.zip` including your C source file(s) along with the `Makefile`.

 Please **do not** include any other files such as object files `*.o` in your zip file.